reactjs/react.dev/content/blog/2022-03-08-react-18-upgrade-guide.md

 ## New APIs for Libraries

-In the React 18 Working Group we worked with library maintainers to create new APIs needed to support concurrent rendering for use cases specific to their use case in areas like styles, external stores, and accessibility.
+In the React 18 Working Group we worked with library maintainers to create new APIs needed to support concurrent rendering for use cases specific to their use case in areas like styles, and external stores.
 To support React 18, some libraries may need to switch to one of the following APIs:

-* `useId` is a new hook for generating unique IDs on both the client and server, while avoiding hydration mismatches.
-This solves an issue that already exists in React 17 and below, but it's even more important in React 18 because of how our streaming server renderer delivers HTML out-of-order.
-For more information see the [useId post in the working group](https://github.com/reactwg/react-18/discussions/111).
 * `useSyncExternalStore` is a new hook that allows external stores to support concurrent reads by forcing updates to the store to be synchronous.
 This new API is recommended for any library that integrates with state external to React.
 For more information, see the [useSyncExternalStore overview post](https://github.com/reactwg/react-18/discussions/70) and [useSyncExternalStore API details](https://github.com/reactwg/react-18/discussions/86).
 * `useInsertionEffect` is a new hook that allows CSS-in-JS libraries to address performance issues of injecting styles in render.
 Unless you've already built a CSS-in-JS library we don't expect you to ever use this.
 This hook will run after the DOM is mutated, but before layout effects read the new layout.
 This solves an issue that already exists in React 17 and below, but is even more important in React 18 because React yields to the browser during concurrent rendering, giving it a chance to recalculate layout.
 For more information, see the [Library Upgrade Guide for `<style>`](https://github.com/reactwg/react-18/discussions/110).

-React 18 also introduces new APIs for concurrent rendering such as `startTransition` and `useDeferredValue`, which we will share more about in the upcoming stable release post.
+React 18 also introduces new APIs for concurrent rendering such as `startTransition`, `useDeferredValue` and `useId`, which we share more about in the [release post](/blog/2022/03/28/react-v18.html).

 ## Updates to Strict Mode